 you can find the same in properties.

 You can also grant permission using the query.
-We well write a dedicated article about the permissions.
+We will write a dedicated article about the permissions.

 -- Create New SQL Roles USE [master] GO GRANT ALTER ON SERVER ROLE::[udr_NewSecurityAdmin] TO [PRASAD\Dave]; GO